Skip to main content

 3. Interactive toolbar: Allows you to zoom, inspect, pan, or download chart data.

-4. Interactive legend: Series in charts are represented with a color/chart type indicator and name in an interactive legend.
+4. Interactive legend: Represents series in charts with a color/chart type indicator and name in an interactive legend.

 5. Legend resize handle: Controls the proportion between the chart and the legend.

 6. Axes: Represents the range of data values.
-They're typically labeled with the variable name.
+We usualy label them with the variable name.

-7. Crosshair and Magnifiers: A crosshair is a visual aid consisting of two lines intersecting at a point on the chart, typically where the mouse cursor is located.
-It enables you to find data points or outliers precisely.
-"Magnifiers" connected to the axis show precise values.
+7. Crosshair and Magnifiers: A crosshair is a visual aid consisting of two lines intersecting at a point on the chart, usually where the mouse cursor is located.
+You can use a crosshair to find data points or outliers more precisely.
+Magnifiers connects to the axis and show precise values.

 8. Axis Description: Axis descriptions provide context to the variables plotted on each axis.